 - Click the missing values in the data quality bar to prompt for suggestions to address those values in the column.

-For more information, see Column Details Panel.
+See Column Details Panel.

-Column Browser - Profiles across columns
+Column Browser - profiles across columns

 In the column browser, you can view visual histograms for each column in the dataset and make selections to identify correlations between values in multiple columns.
 To open the column browser, click the Columns icon in the Transformer bar.